Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

 1. On **You successfully updated the role group** page, click on **Done**.

 ### Task 2 : Investigate insider risk activities

+In this task, you'll Investigate insider risk activities

 1. Navigate to **Insider risk management** page, and select to user tab where you can view user activity